 - Rent guarantee cover

 Yes.
-If you own mixed use buildings – part commercial and part residential, including flats and shops, for example, they can all be insured on one landlord insurance policy.
+If you own mixed-use buildings - part occupied as commercial and part residential, they can both be insured on one landlord insurance policy.

 If you own a shop, office or cafe, let to a business or to the local council, with a flat or flats above, the whole building can be covered on one insurance policy.

 Many insurance companies offer commercial property insurance and buy to let insurance, so there is a wide range of products available.
 You can buy landlord insurance online but you'll probably have to deal with a call centre if you need help with anything and you'll usually then be on your own if you have to make a claim.